Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-12-06-final-post.md

 * 20K Monte-Carlo time steps
 * Constant temperature

-In total 220 simulations were performed and for each one of them the parameters that were varied were the following:
+In total **220** simulations were performed while varying the following parameters:

-* Shape of precipitate (1, 2, and 3 voxel long precipitates)
+* Shape of precipitate: 1, 2, and 3 voxel long precipitates
-* [.5%-3%] Volume Fraction of Precipitates
+* Volume fraction of precipitates: {.5, 1, 1.5, 2, 2.5, 3}%
-* Initial Distribution of the precipitates
+* Initial distribution of the precipitates (what we call "classes")

 ![Picture]({{ site.url }}/MIC-grain-growth/img/blogpostimages/final/spparks.png)

-The simulation pool was built from 5 different initial distribution of parameters which were defined by us, and consulted with SANDIA.
+The simulation pool was built from 5 different initial distributions while varying the above parameters which were defined by us and consulted with SANDIA.
 The classes defined are believe to encompass a representative space of the possible distributions found in real life.
 It is important to mention that these pool can be expanded as deemed possible for further use and validation.

 The 5 classes used are the following: